Michal2SAB/Bitcoin-Stealer/README.md

 # Bitcoin-Stealer
-Generate random bitcoin wallets & private keys (seeds) and then check if they match any wallet that has a positive balance, and then take all the btc from it.
+Generate random bitcoin wallets & private keys (seeds) and then check if they match any wallet that has a positive balance, and then create a file where is the private key stored

 # CHANGELOG
 <details>
    <summary>2022-04-04</summary>

    - Added a message to console when program starts, to calm down people who think the program isn't working because the console is blank.
+(You can enable the logs editing the js file from an editor like Visual Studio Code)
 </details>

 <details>